 ITV Racing Cheltenham

-ITV Racing’s biggest cutreach comes through with the general public and therefore the best viewing figures come during the biggest meetings such as the Cheltenham Festival.
+ITV Racing’s biggest outreach comes through with the general public and therefore the best viewing figures come during the biggest meetings such as the Cheltenham Festival, and of course there are plenty of Cheltenham festival free bets to use on the ITV card..

 If the days racing is deemed not to be too important it is featured on the ITV4 TV Channel.
 Major meetings such as Cheltenham are moved to the main channel and given extra coverage.
 The Cheltenham pundits certainly know their racing and go the extra mile to make their coverage the best it can be.